 Give your loved one relevant contact details for recovery meetings, therapists, and any other appropriate medical professionals.
 Do this with no strings or pressure attached.

-You could also put them in touch with a treatment center like Renaissance where they can follow a structured inpatient or outpatient program following medical detox.
+You could also put them in touch with an Orange County drug rehab like Renaissance where they can follow a structured inpatient or outpatient program.

-If you need any further information, call our friendly team today at 866.330.944 and your loved one will be in safe hands.
+If you need any further information on how to help addicts in denial, call our friendly team today at 866.330.9449 and your loved one will be in safe hands.